mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

 ## Welcome
 > The Welcome tab gives an intoduction to the chrome extension for quick information as to how the extension works
 * About:
   * This section is dedicated to the reasons why this extension exists and a little about it.
-It also (as ov V0.1.2) will have a link back to this GitHub Project
+It also (as of V0.1.3) will have a link back to this GitHub Project
 * How it works:
   * This section is dedicated to the simple expliantion of the extension's functionality and also has a URL parser to add entries to the Groups table or Blacklist